Atatürk's reforms: Codification

-The non-Muslim millet affected with the Age of Enlightenment in Europe modernized the Christian Law.
-In the Ottoman Empire, Islamic Law and Christian Law became drastically different.
-In 1920, and today, the Islamic Law does not contain provisions regulating the sundry relationships of "political institutions" and "commercial transactions".
-The Ottoman Empire dissolved not only because of its outdated systems, but also its traditions were not applicable to the demands of its time.
-For example, the rules relating to "criminal cases" which were shaped under Islamic Law were limited in serving their purpose adequately.
-Beginning with the 19th century, the Ottoman Islamic codes and legal provisions generally were impracticable in dealing with the wider concept of social systems.
-In 1841 a criminal code was drawn up in the Ottoman Empire.
-When the Empire dissolved, there was still no legislation with regard to family and marital relationships.
-Polygamy has not been practiced by law-abiding citizens of Turkey after Atatürk's reforms, in contrast to the former rules of the Mecelle.
-There were thousands of articles in the Mecelle which were not used due to their inapplicability.
+The non-Muslim millets affected by the Age of Enlightenment in Europe modernized Christian law.
+In the Ottoman Empire, Islamic law and Christian law became drastically different.
+In 1920, and today, many forms of Islamic law do not contain provisions regulating the sundry relationships of "political institutions" and "commercial transactions".
+The rules relating to "criminal cases", shaped under Sharia were too limited in serving their purpose adequately.
+Beginning with the 19th century, the Ottoman Islamic codes and legal provisions were generally impracticable in dealing with the wider concept of social systems.
+In 1841, a new criminal code was drawn up in the Ottoman Empire.
+However, when the Empire dissolved, there was still no legislation with regard to family and marital relationships.
+Polygamy was also banned, and was not to be practiced by law-abiding citizens of Turkey after Atatürk's reforms, in contrast to the former rules of the Mecelle.
+There were thousands of other articles in the Mecelle which were not used due to their perceived inapplicability.

-The adaptation of laws relating to family and marital relationships is an important step which is attributed to Mustafa Kemal.
-The reforms also instituted legal equality and full political rights for both sexes 5 December 1934, well before several other European nations.
-A penal code adopted based on that of Italy (original one codified in 1865) passed between 1924 and 1937.
+The adaptation of laws relating to family and marital relationships is an important step attributed to Mustafa Kemal.
+The reforms also instituted legal equality and full political rights for both sexes in 1934, well before several other European nations.
+A penal code based on that of Italy was passed between 1924 and 1937.